 More than ever before, people consume their content on-the-go, and this means via mobile devices.
 Pew Research Center estimates that approximately 85% of Americans own a smartphone whereas only 77% own a desktop or laptop computer.
 Furthermore, desktops and laptops rarely travel alongside people.
 Rather, they’re usually left at home or at the office.
 By contrast, smartphones go with people everywhere — from meetings and first dates to the bathroom and the bedside.

-To target mobile users, brands need to create quick, digestible content that utilizes as much horizontal space on the screen as possible.
+To target mobile users, brands need to create quick, digestible content that utilizes as much vertical space on the screen as possible.
 Follow creative best practices and design any videos for sound off, and get to the point as quickly as possible.
 Your audience is only one thumb-swipe away from not getting your message.

 4. Provide value to your audience